8 expert-recommended lead generation best practices

 Tip 2: Use relationship-based selling

-Finding high-quality leads might not be the easiest thing, but there are several opportunities revenue teams overlook.
+Most revenue teams overlook their warmest leads: the contacts already in their database.
 You can start with the warm leads in your customer database.

 Here are 3 tips from Derek Wang to generate a pipeline of high-intent leads from your database: